 Help and support beginners

 Every skater also has a chance to educate others.
 So many times beginners bought a cheap longboard, road it once and then stopped because it wasn’t what they expected – just like the situation with the clay wheels.

-Be open minded and connect with others.
+Be open-minded and connect with others.
 If you have a newcomer on your local skate spot, teach him/her a thing or two so they get a push in the right direction.
-With the basics they can start practising on their own just like you did and actually learn a lot faster.
+With the basics, they can start practicing on their own just like you did and actually learn a lot faster.

 Together we can provide a positive environment without hate or judgment and show newcomers and the general public that longboarding is not as dangerous and as lawless as it looks at a first glance.